waggle-sensor/blade-image/README.md

 ##### Command Line iDRAC / Remote Flashing

+> Note: the following commands need only to be executed 1 time to "break the raid" and configure the machine for the installation.

-To install the ISO on a Dell Blade, we'll first need to ssh into the iDRAC of said Dell Blade, which will take you into racadm.
+First need to ssh into the Dell Blade iDrac, which will take you into racadm.

 ```
 ssh root@x.x.x.x